005arunk/library-management-system-/README.md

-**The Library management syetem(LMS) is a robust desktop application built using java swing.
+**The Library management system(LMS) is a robust desktop application built using java swing.
 It is designed to manage the various operations of a library efficiency providing a comprehensive solution for libraries and users. this application allowa for the streamlined management of books, users. this registration and transcation handling makin it an essential tool for modern libraries**